PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSwSh/ShinyHuntAutonomous-Regi.md

 2. Stand in front of the statue.
 3. Save.
 4. Return to overworld (not inside the menu).
-5. Start the program in the [Change Grip/Order Menu](https://github.com/PokemonAutomation/SwSh-Arduino/wiki/Appendix:-ChangeGripOrderMenu).
+5. Start the program in game or the [Change Grip/Order Menu](https://github.com/PokemonAutomation/Microcontroller/blob/master/Wiki/Programs/NintendoSwitch/ChangeGripOrderMenu.md) depending on which option you choose.

    > **If hunting for Regieleki or Regidrago, you must be locked into your choice.**
    >    1. Light the floor with your choice.